beginners-lock/lendsqr-fe-test/README.md

 # Lendsqr Frontend Engineer Test

-## Quick note: When in mobile or tablet mode, you can use the avatar circle at the top navbar to dock and undocm the left side bar
+## Quick note: When in mobile or tablet mode, you can use the avatar circle at the top navbar to dock and undock the left side bar

 ## Table Of Content